tinacms/tina-cloud-starter/README.md

 ## Register your local application with Tina Cloud

 1. Visit [auth.tina.io](https://auth.tina.io/register), create an organization, and sign in.
 Make a note of your orgnization name.
-2. Create an tina cloud app which connects to the GitHub repository you've just forked.
+2. Create a Tina Cloud app which connects to the GitHub repository you've just forked.
 Once your app is created, open the app configuration (click on the app) and copy the client ID.

 ## Connect your local project with Tina Cloud